PACE-challenge/pacechallenge.org/2020/td.md

 ## Appendix C: Validity checker (for both tracks)

-Download [verify.cpp].
-For a given graph G in the .gr format and tree T in .tree format it checks whether T is a treedepth decomposition of G.
+Download [verify.cpp](/2020/verify.cpp).
+For a given graph G in the .gr format and tree T in .tree format it checks whether T is a treedepth decomposition of G (possibly with suboptimal depth).

 Compile using
 ```